jeffrey840/jeffrey840/README.md

 - 👋 Hi, I’m @jeffrey840
 - 👀 I’m interested in ...Web Development
 - 🌱 I’m currently learning ...
-Javasript
+Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jeffreycabrera93@gmail.com